Daniel Ahmling Chapman Nyaho: Publications

 While working as an Ewe language examiner for the Cambridge University School Certificate Examination, he observed a considerable lack of understanding of the Ewe customs among his candidates.
 This resulted in a publication he started together with F. K. Potakey, also a teacher at Achimota College, called Ewe Studies.
-Together, they worked on another book called Anlo Constitution which covered Ewe customs and institutions.
+Together, they worked on another book titled Anlo Constitution, which covered Ewe customs and institutions.
 He continued with a series of research on the history and geography of the Ewe people and this resulted in two publications by the names: